Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 How Do You Get a "Witch Name"?

-The main reason I decided to create a list of witch names like this was because of story I was working on a few months back involving witchcraft.
+The main reason I decided to create a list of witch names like the one your reading was because of story I was working on a few months back involving witchcraft.
 As is always the case, the more research I did, the more unexpected things I learned.
-This video in particular caused me to reconsider how important a witch name was for my character.
+This video in particular caused me to heavily reconsider how important a witch name was for my character and their development throughout the story.

 Scary Names for Witches